DFKI-Interactive-Machine-Learning/ink-features/README.md

 * `hbf49`
 * `willems`

 As you can see in the example code, you can select which features to compute by supplying a list of `keys` to the binary.
+A full list of feature keys is provided in the `feature_keys.txt` file.
 The structure of each key is as follows:
 ```
 {feature set}_feature_{index}_{acronym}
 ```